jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ![Schematic of how Cumulative Percentage Decay Plots Work](05-images/Figure_R08_SCE_CumulativeDecay_Schematic/CumulativeDecay_Schematic.png)

 **Figure R8 | Schematic diagram of a cumulative percent decay method of preservation assessment.** **a** example curves of a theoretical sample consisting of purely oral taxa (top left), and a theoretical sample containing no oral taxa (top right).
-For the archaeological samples, a well-preserved sample (bottom left) will consist mostly of oral taxa but may include uncharacterised or contaminant taxa leading to a nonlinear relationship, but remaining above an oral taxon fraction percent of 50% (as identified in modern plaque samples).
-An archaeological sample (bottom right) with no endogenous oral content will have few oral taxa, and may have occasional modern contaminants resulting in a nonlinear relationship. **b** a representation of the method for calculating the rank from which to begin assessing whether a sample decay curve goes above the 'well-preserved' fraction threshold, accounting for high variation in mixed preservation samples with both oral and non-oral/uncharacterised taxa at higher ranks.
+For the archaeological samples, a well-preserved sample (bottom left) will consist mostly of oral taxa but may include uncharacterised or contaminant taxa leading to a non-linear relationship, but remaining above an oral taxon fraction percent of 50% (as identified in modern plaque samples).
+An archaeological sample (bottom right) with no endogenous oral content will have few oral taxa, and may have occasional modern contaminants resulting in a non-linear relationship. **b** a representation of the method for calculating the rank from which to begin assessing whether a sample decay curve goes above the 'well-preserved' fraction threshold, accounting for high variation in mixed preservation samples with both oral and non-oral/uncharacterised taxa at higher ranks.
 Given the large differences between the initial ranks due to small denominators, a 'burn-in' like procedure is applied.
 The rank at which the difference change between each subsequent rank does not exceed the standard deviation of all rank differences, is set as the rank from which, it is assessed whether the sample curve exceeds the preservation threshold (here 50% for the NCB nt OTU table).
 A curve that does not exceed this threshold at any point from this rank onwards, is considered not to have sufficient preservation for downstream analysis.

 ![Cumulative Percentage Decay Plots for calculus and comparative sources](05-images/Figure_R09_SCA_CumulativePercentageDecayPlots/SuppFigSX_CumulativePercentDecay_ntRefseqCombined_titlesfixed_EDIT.png)